FrancescoDiSalesGithub/data-for-developers/README.md

 # How to run

-Create your database as **developer** and then create a schema if you don't want to use the public one, remember to set is as default schema.
-Run the tables sql file and then the frameworks sql file.
+Create your database as **developer** and then create a schema if you don't want to use the public one, remember to set it as default schema.
+Run the tables sql file and then the frameworks sql file and the solutions sql file.